mfrachet/acodingdance/src/posts/the-n-props-syndrome/index.md

 I know that if a library trying to solve my problems is not easy nor practical, I won't use it and I will use something else that better fits my needs.
 This is the same as the _User Experience_ when dealing with a product - if the experience is not good enough, people will use another product.

 A component with a lot of `props` scares me because it doesn't look easy to use: it seems to do a lot of things with a lot of different settings.
-I often see very interesting "business" oriented components (they solve complex and isolated problems) but they tend to lack UI customizations.
-The platform I'm using aims to provide a visual representation of a product.
-Since every product is different, I need to be able to customize the underlying styles of elements.
+I often see very interesting "business" oriented components (they solve complex and isolated problems) but they tend to lack UI customizations. **The platform I'm using aims to provide a visual representation of the business**.
+Since every product is different, I need to be able to customize the underlying styles of elements according to my context.

 For instance, I don't like components like: